ember-bootstrap/ember-bootstrap/getting-started.md

 ## Addon Options

-### Importing specific components
-By default, all of the components will be imported into the project.
-You can optionally specify exactly which components should be imported into the project via the `component` option, which accepts an array of component names:

-    //your-bootstrap-app/Brocfile.js

-    /* global require, module */

-    var EmberApp = require('ember-cli/lib/broccoli/ember-app');

-    var app = new EmberApp({
-    'ember-cli-bootstrap': {
-    'components': ['bs-alert', 'bs-notifications', 'bs-nav']
-    }
-    });

-    module.exports = app.toTree();

 ### Importing Twitter Bootstrap Theme
 Bootstrap comes with an optional theme CSS with various visual enhancements.
 To include this file you can import it by setting `importBootstrapTheme` to true in your `Brocfile.js`: